 Joe Biden to meet with the King at Windsor Castle

-Mr Biden arrived in London on Sunday night and will meet with the Prime Minister in the morning before heading to Windsor Castle.
+Mr Biden arrived in London on Sunday night and will have tea with the King on Monday (10 July)

-The King will meet with US President Joe Biden for tea and will be briefed on climate discussions on Monday.
+King Charles III will meet with US President Joe Biden for tea and will be briefed on climate discussions on Monday (10 July).

 Mr Biden arrived in London on Sunday night and will meet with the Prime Minister in the morning before he heads to Windsor Castle.